Rhodes University Courses

 The Rhodes ‘general formative degree’, allows students to choose two subjects as majors, offering enormous flexibility within and across faculties.

-Does your interest lie in Physics and Music, Environmental Science and Law?
+Does your interest lie in Physics and Music, Environmental Science, and Law?

 If your schedule allows, you can do these and many other combinations.
 Many students choose to major in areas they have never imagined because they ‘found their passion’ along the way.
-The flexibility of the Rhodes degree offers advantages such as; changing degree routes without having to repeat subjects or, a worst-case scenario, repeat years.
+The flexibility of the Rhodes degree offers advantages such as; changing degree routes without having to repeat subjects or, in a worst-case scenario, repeating years.

 READY FOR A DEGREE WITH LASTING VALUE?

 The job market is changing at a fast pace thanks to advances in technology and other areas – jobs may not exist in their current format or even may not exist at all in 10 years!
-The general formative degrees offered at Rhodes provides students with in-depth knowledge and skills across two disciplinary areas.
+The general formative degrees offered at Rhodes provide students with in-depth knowledge and skills across two disciplinary areas.
 This allows students to work across a wide range of careers.

 Furthermore, there is ample evidence, our graduates with this degree are employable, with many opting to do a range of more narrowly focused, on-year vocational ‘top-up’ qualifications.